4207 Bell Engineering Center

 Mr. Burnett is the Senior Vice President of IT at Dillard's.
 He has been with the company for more than 30 years.
 Prior to Dillard's, Mr. Burnett was employed with IBM.
 In addition to his professional activities he is also involved in many civic activities including serving on the University of Arizona Business School Board of Advisors and he is the current President of the Blue Key Leadership Society.
 Mr. Burnett is a 1968 BSIE graduate of the University of Arkansas and is an avid golfer.

-Tarek Taha began his career in 1993 with ABF Freight System, working in engineering and economic analysis roles.
+Mr. Taha began his career in 1993 with ABF Freight System, working in engineering and economic analysis roles.
 He transitioned to J.B.
 Hunt Transport in 2004 as an Engineering Manager, providing leadership for a corporate-wide initiative to improve the quote to cash process.
 In 2008, he was promoted to Director of Rail Carrier Relations where he managed commercial relationships with the Norfolk Southern and Kansas City Southern railroads.
-In December 2012, he accepted the position of Director of Intermodal Engineering to provide leadership for process and systems changes within the Intermodal division.
+He is currently serving as the Sr. Director of Intermodal Engineering & I.T.
 Tarek is a graduate of the University of Arkansas with bachelor's and master's degrees in Industrial Engineering.
-He is a member of the Arkansas Academy of Industrial Engineering and is currently serving as President-Elect.
+He is a member of the Arkansas Academy of Industrial Engineering and is currently serving as Past-President.

 Mr. Whicker is the Senior Vice President of Engineering and Enterprise Services at J.B.
 Hunt Transport Services, Inc. The engineering team is focused in three major areas: process improvement, management science and sales engineering.
 He also leads the corporate information technology functions for project management, enterprise architecture, data modeling, business intelligence and quality assurance.
 He is a graduate of Iowa State University with a degree in Industrial Engineering and holds an MBA from the University of Minnesota's Carlson School of Management.
 Mr. Whicker has worked most of his career in the information technology and the transportation and logistics fields with several companies but has been with J.B.
 Hunt Transport Services, Inc. for more than 20 years.